VincentSe/HilbertProofs/README.md

 ## Compile HilbertProofs

-Type `make build` to build.
+The build system of HilbertProofs is a simple makefile ; on Linux or MacOS, type `make build` to build.

-On Windows, you can install MSYS then install flex and bison by typing `pacman -S flex bison` in an MSYS shell.
+On Windows, you can install the build tools [MSYS](https://www.msys2.org/), then use them to get flex and bison by typing `pacman -S flex bison` in an MSYS shell.
+After that, it is `make build` too in an MSYS shell.

 ## Use HilbertProofs